 "Shakespeare in the Courts is meant to boost the kids' self-esteem, to improve their communications skills, to develop a spirit of community and cooperation." - The Wall Street Journal, April 25, 2006

-The Shakespeare in the Courts project is generously supported by a grant through the Massachusetts Cultural Council’s YouthReach Initiative.
+Shakespeare in the Courts is partially funded by Berkshire United Way and supported by a grant through the Massachusetts Cultural Council’s YouthReach Initiative.

 Shakespeare & Company is a professional live theatre company in the heart of the Berkshires, presenting a vibrant summer performance season featuring the works of Shakespeare in repertory with classic and contemporary plays.
 The Company offers one of the most extensive actor training programs by a regional theatre in the country, and is also home to an award-winning and nationally recognized theatre-in-education program.